oferei/sublime-unity-completions/README.md

 This package provides auto-completions for [Unity](http://www.unity3d.com/) classes, variables and functions.
 It works with all Unity-supported languages: JavaScript, C# and Boo.

-There is a <a href="https://github.com/oferei/sublime-unity-completions-light">lighter version</a> of this package.
+There exists a <a href="https://github.com/oferei/sublime-unity-completions-light">lighter version</a> of this package.
 The auto-completions pop-up menu shown by the light package is not as nice, but on the other hand the light package does not add any delay to Sublime Text's loading time.
 If you open and close Sublime Text frequently, I recommend using the light version.